 Your Baby has finished most of the major development and weighs about 1.6kg and measures about 41 cm in height — the size of a papaya.

 The eyes and lungs: The eyes can now focus, while both lungs are still under development.
-Soon, #baby will be able to breathe on their own.
+Soon, Your Baby will be able to breathe on their own.

-The neck joints: #baby ’s neck joints are getting more flexible so that the little one can easily maneuver during labor in two months’ time.
+The neck joints: Your Baby ’s neck joints are getting more flexible so that the little one can easily maneuver during labor in two months’ time.

-Bodyweight: By this week, #baby is gaining weight faster than before as more fat accumulates.
-Apart from #baby ’s weight, amniotic fluid volume, blood volume, and placenta are increasing as well.
+Bodyweight: By this week, Your Baby is gaining weight faster than before as more fat accumulates.
+Apart from Your Baby ’s weight, amniotic fluid volume, blood volume, and placenta are increasing as well.

-Sucking reflex: #baby is developing sucking reflex and now sucks the thumbs.
-This reflex helps #baby to feed on your breasts.
+Sucking reflex: Your Baby is developing sucking reflex and now sucks the thumbs.
+This reflex helps Your Baby to feed on your breasts.
 Preterm babies may not have a strong sucking reflex and, therefore, may need extra help getting nutrients via a feeding tube that’s inserted through the nose into the stomach.